mcree/teams-docker/README.md

     * If it is not running: start it in a new Docker container
     * If it is running already: execute `teams [ARGS]` command in the running container - this allows for opening URLS and such

 Arguments passed to `x11docker` can be checked in the script itself.
-YMMV, it works for me ™
+YMMV, it works for me, tested under Ubuntu 20.04.